 If you or a loved one is under investigation or actively being charged for the death of another person, you need a skilled and experienced Moreno Valley homicide defense attorney to fight for you.
-When your life and future are on the line, you need a powerful murder defense lawyer to fight tirelessly on your behalf, as they can determine the most effective defenses for your case.
+At Brown & Stedman LLP, we understand that when your life and future are on the line, you need a powerful murder defense lawyer to fight tirelessly on your behalf, as they can determine the most effective defenses for your case.

 Murder charges are some of the most serious allegations that a person can face in California.
 The state recognizes several different types of this crime, including: